 Holy advertising scheme, Brooklyn!

-NBC announced that it will don Brooklyn monuments — ones dedicated to actual legends, like late 1800s Rep. James Samuel Thomas Stranahan — with red capes to promote a not-so-legendary upcoming TV show called, “The Cape.”
+NBC draped four Brooklyn monuments — ones dedicated to actual legends, like late 1800s Rep. James Samuel Thomas Stranahan — with black capes in a week-long promotion for its upcoming TV show called, “The Cape.”

-Historic preservationists will no doubt complain that the red capes cheapen bona-fide heroes — and commercialize public space.
-Others, like members of Community Board 6, saw some benefit to highlighting local sculptures.
+Historic preservationists are also grumbling that the red capes cheapen our bona-fide heroes — and commercialize public space.

 Of course, it’s not the first time that the struggling network has sought Brooklyn’s help.
 Two years ago, the short-lived NBC series, “Kings,” took over the Brooklyn Museum for a few days, filling the plaza out front with tanks, troops and a genuine, World War II-era tank.